I was recently asked about how wolves evolved, and I wanted to write an article on this.

 Due to the discovery of remains, it is believed that wolves in Europe were domesticated around sixteen thousand years ago, and in Asia fourteen thousand years ago.
 DNA analysis from 1997 suggests a date of about 130,000 years ago.

 Disease and health problems due to interbreeding cause many dogs to have problems throughout life.
-Breathing difficulties, blindness, heart defects, skin problems, deafness, and hip dysplasia are some of the problems caused by interbreeding.
+Breathing difficulties, blindness, heart defects, skin problems, deafness, and hip dysplasia are problems caused by interbreeding.

 Shorter muzzles, smaller breeds, and teeth are just some of the differences from gray wolves.
-While some breeds such as the Alaskan Malamute have maintained the characteristics of the wolf, other breeds such as the pug are very different.
+While some breeds such as the Alaskan Malamute have maintained the wolf’s characteristics, other breeds such as the pug are very different.